 You’ve probably already done this step.
-You knew your team needed to work from home so you equipped them with laptops, VPN connections, and email that can be accessed anywhere.
+You knew your team needed to work from home so you equipped them with laptops, VPN connections (such as the best VPN for Firefox), and email that can be accessed anywhere.

 That’s great.
 That’s the first step and it ensures their connection to the office doesn’t stop.

 Your team will be grateful to be able to access their documents and business continuity software.
 But leaders have to go further to support their teams during a crisis.

 2. Be available for your team to connect with you:

 Crises are difficult times for people.
 The Coronavirus has separated people from their work families.
 The separation has been an extended period of time.